 Aesthetically, antique mirror works well in both traditional and contemporary kitchens, and its ability to hide splash-marks helps on a practical level too.

 Our variety of antiqued mirror glass styles include our handmade range which can be toughened with bespoke distressing and a beautiful collection of ready-made styles.

 Typically splashbacks are toughened, particularly if positioned right next to a heat source like an Aga or gas hob.
-In a bathroom toughening is often essential as a breakage on to a tiled floor could cause injury.

 For some styles we can offer lengths of up to 3 metres (provided the height is no more than 1 metre), but sometimes long lengths are best divided into 3 panels for both aesthetic and practical requirements, especially in relation to access and installation.